The error: File History drive is disconnected

 3. Go back to File History and connect the drive again.

-If you only want a specific folder to save File History backup, you can create a shared folder on your external hard drive or internal drive and then use File History to backup to this folder.
+If you only want a specific folder to save File History backup, you can create a shared folder on your external hard drive or internal drive and then use File History to back up files to this folder.
 Some users struggle to let File History backup to the internal drive, and this workaround definitely works.
 To do that, just follow these steps:

 1. Create a new folder named File History Drive or whatever suits you.